hyperstown/pure-snow.js/README.md

 ```html
 <script>let total = 200;</script>
 ```
-You can also do that by changing `snowflakesCount` inside the script.
+You can also do that by changing `snowflakes_count` inside the script.

 ### No CSS files whatsoever: